Crimped rye for sunflowers and corn. 2022

 |

 Sept 9 2022.
-I plowed, disc'd and seeded my alfalfa/ grass field to start 2023 field for sunflowers planted in crimped rye.
+I plowed, disc'd and planted the rye and clover in my hay field of alfalfa/ grass field to start 2023 field for sunflowers planted in crimped rye.
 This field should be good as it was a hay field with a lot of alfalfa.
 I also put on 1000 lbs/ acre of tekmac which is about 7% nitrogen. |

 |

 Sept 1 2022.
 Here is the field of sunflowers.
 They are short and as you can see lots of weeds too.
 I will get a crop pf seeds for our sunflower oil.
 The good thing is this field will be a pasture next year and the crimped rye underneath will help the soil health.
-First I will bush hog the sunflower stocks one it is combined.
-I will not till it but run it over with a disc and then broadcast various seeds for pasture clipping any weeds before they flower. |
+First I will bush hog the sunflower stocks once it is combined.
+I will not till it but run it over with a disc and then broadcast various seeds for the pasture and also clipping any weeds before they flower during the summer. |

 |